Sunshine today, then a period of active weather this week

 Warmer temperatures accompanied by an over abundant amount of rainfall next week

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- We get to enjoy one last day of sunshine before an active and unsettled stretch of weather arrives to kick off the work week.
-We’re talking showers and several rounds of thunderstorms through Friday and beyond, with some storms producing areas of heavy rain during the period.
-Severe weather could be possible Tuesday.
-Temperatures will remain warm through much of the week, with much cooler readings by next weekend
+We’re talking daily rain chances, with showers and several rounds of thunderstorms through Friday and beyond, with some storms producing areas of moderate to heavy rain during the period.
+At this point, it looks as though the severe weather threat will remain low--but this is something we will continue to monitor.
+Temperatures will remain warm through much of the week, with highs in the 60′s to 70′s through Wednesday.
+We’ll be back in the 60′s Thursday and Friday, followed by much cooler readings in the 50′s by next weekend.

 TODAY: Mostly sunny and a bit cooler.
 High: 60°.
 Wind: E 5 mph

-MONDAY: Mostly cloudy with a chance for showers and a few thunderstorms.
+MONDAY: Mostly cloudy with a chance for showers and a few thunderstorms, then brief partial clearing.
 High: 70°.
 Wind: SE 10-20+ mph.
 Gusts to 30 mph.

 Copyright 2023 KWQC.
 All rights reserved.